+Of course, a winter holiday packing list needs to include a coat!
 I have bought and tried a lot of different types of winter coats and my favorite is a puffy (down) one.
 Puffy coats keep me warmer than wool coats.
 I prefer one that has a hood so that I have the option to put the hood up if it starts raining or snowing.
-I recommend staying away from a plain black coat.
-Everyone has a plain black coat and it could easily be mistaken for someone else’s when hung on a coat rack or coming out of airport security.
-I still try to stay with a neutral color like a gray, brown, or tan.

 The only negative is that since they are small, you can lose them if you are not careful.
+I keep them in my purse or pocket.
 Luckily, they are pretty cheap so I usually buy a couple of pairs.
 You also cannot wear the ear bags with big or dangly earrings.